10 Tips For Protecting Your Garden From The Summer Heat

 6. Shield your patio

-With stunning pavers from Armstone we know you’re proud of your patio and want to show it off.
-But bear in mind that the strong Aussie sun can take its toll both on you and your patio.
-Provide a shady refuge and invest in a patio umbrella.
-This will give you a beautiful spot to sit, protect your furniture and keep your tiles cool underfoot.
-Alternatively, you can choose ‘cooling tiles’ like Limestone, which stays cool in a light colour no matter how hot it gets.
-If you prefer a darker colour, opt for granite pavers.
+We know you love (and are proud) of your patio and want to indulge in your new outdoor living as much as possible.
+However, we want to warn you that unless you factor in the strong Aussie sun, over time, it can take its toll both on you and your patio.
+This is why it’s important to add a shady refuge and invest in a patio umbrella.
+Not only will this give you a beautiful spot to relax in the shade, but it will protect your furniture and keep your tiles cool underfoot.
+Additionally, you might want to consider investing in installing light-coloured ‘cooling tiles’ like Limestone, which retain their cool no matter how hot it gets.

 Hot windy air can quickly dry out soil, plants and mulch.
-Therefore a living screen such as a hedge or fence is recommended.
-Airflow is important though, so choose a fence solution that allows for air movement.
-If the air can’t circulate your garden will turn into a heat trap.
+This is why we recommend installing a living screen such as a hedge or fence.
+When choosing a fencing solution, ensure that it is one that allows for airflow because if the air can’t circulate through your garden, it will turn into a heat trap.

 8. Cover your veggie patch